Contact Info

 Dissertation Committee and Prospectus Requirement

-Students are required to have defended the dissertation prospectus by the end of the sixth semester (May of their third year).
+Students are required to have defended the dissertation prospectus by the end of the seventh semester (December of Year 4).
 Dissertation prospectus defenses will be announced in advance and will be open to the public.
-Students who fail to schedule a defense or who fail the defense will be put on probation and may re-defend their prospectus by August 1.
+Students who fail to schedule a defense or who fail the defense will be put on probation and may re-defend their prospectus by May 1.
 Failing to schedule or failing the re-defense results in dismissal from the program.

 Students are encouraged to apply for the National Science Foundation Dissertation Improvement Grant and to other outside funding agencies to pursue additional financial support for their dissertation research.